CS50Stanford/GithubWorkshop/README.md

 ### What is Github?
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects without always having to be in the same place.

 This tutorial will teach you GitHub essentials like repositories, branches, commits, and pull requests.
-You’ll create your own Hello World repository and learn GitHub’s Pull Request workflow, a popular way to create and review code.
+You’ll be playing around in this repository and learn GitHub’s Pull Request workflow, a popular way to create and review code.
 The tutorial relies on using the command line interface, but all of these tasks can also be done without using the command line.

 ### Setup Instructions
 To follow along this tutorial, you need to have **(1) a Github account** and **(2) Install Git on your computer/machine**.
 If you choose not to install Git on your machine, refer to the slides on how to use Git without the command line!